Aircoookie/WLED/ledclock/bill-of-materials.md

 ## Electronics

 First of all, you need the PCBs.
 Making them yourself could be quite a challenge since tha main board is a double sided design and the other two boards have a non-square outline which can be best CNC-milled or hand made with a router.
 Therefore I would recommend ordering them form a prototyping PCB service.
-I hade them made at JLC PCB and the quality they arrived in is very convincing.
+I had them made at JLC PCB and the quality they arrived in is very convincing.
 Check out the [designs](sch-pcb/readme.md) and [gerber files](gerber/readme.md).

 The following table shows the required components.
 The datasheets show the exact pieces I used in my design and realization.